zak-45/SCAnalyzer-Chataigne-Module/README.md

 ```
                         in case of WLED module presence,
                         a Default WLED params container with default values that can be set.
-                        These values will be used during automatic WLED actions creations.
+                        These values will be used during automatic WLED actions generation.
 ```

 ![image](https://github.com/zak-45/SCAnalyzer-Chataigne-Module/assets/121941293/a76feb2f-9d8a-450a-82cb-53462a8d2017)